overbrowsing/pluto/README.md

 ## Citing

 If you use, implement, or reference this project, please cite it as '*Pluto*' and include clear attribution in publications, software, or documentation where appropriate.

-A publication related to this project is forthcoming.

 ## Licenses